msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 If only 1 column is used for the key, the first translations column has to be filled, otherwise some rows will be ignored.
 It is therefore recommended to only add new languages at the end and not insert them right after the key columns.
 If the Excel sheet has been filled prior to using this library and only one key column is used, please verify that the whole second column is filled.
 This does not cause problems if the sheet is filled by the library, as all key and translations columns will be filled at the same time.

 ##### Glossary
 In order to get translation recommendations without having translated the given text somewhere else in the GUI, a glossary can be included in the Excel sheet.
-One major use case for a glossary is for abbreviations used in your application that are hard to translate for external contractors, who may not be familliar with some of your industry specific terminology.
+One major use case for a glossary is for abbreviations used in your application that are hard to translate for external contractors, who may not be familiar with some of your industry specific terminology.
 This way translation can be picked from the drop down menu like in this screenshot:

 ![Recommendations from Glossary](glossary.png)